DrChinny/BAR-Widgets/widgets guide.md

 ### One More Conditional
 We also need to decide when to run the `CreateHealthInfoTexture()` function.
 There's no point in rewriting this every frame if nothing has changed with commander hit points, so we can check against this in the previous function we wrote.
 To do this we will check if the commander unit health (or max health due to promotions) from the last check is the same as now, and if it isn't flip an update variable.
-We also need to flip the update if there's we get a new commander.
+We also need to flip the update if we get a new commander.
 Finally, we need to remove dead commanders from the list, or they will always be displayed (but won't clutter the code below by adding this yet).
 You may also see there's a `drawer` and `counter` added.
 This will be used when we wish to display the code on screen.
 Altogether, our (nearly completed) code will look like this.

 ```lua